anujgupta82/anujgupta82.github.io_old/_posts/2016-09-24-gradients.markdown

 ### Introduction

 Training neural nets is all about [computing gradients](http://deeplearning.stanford.edu/wiki/index.php/Deriving_gradients_using_the_backpropagation_idea).
+In case you are new to this idea, refer to this awesome [post](http://karpathy.github.io/neuralnets/) by karpathy.
 In this post we will systmatically see the maths that goes into computing these gradients.
 The complexity of calculations depends on 3 things:

 1. Depth of the network
 2. Number of training examples (1 or more)